 “I’m tired.
-Really tired… Which makes no sense, because I’ve done nothing but sit on my fat butt these last few days.
+Really tired… It makes no sense, because I’ve done nothing but sleep these last few days.
 I’m also really annoyed at everyone.
 Did you know Hugo hasn’t even visited me?
 And Scorpius was here at the start but he hasn’t come back since!
 I feel angry actually.
 I can’t even walk without getting dizzy.
 I can’t believe I hit my head that hard!”

 I took a deep, shuddering breath, turning pink.
 Why did I say all of that?

 “Do you really think you’re dizzy because you hit your head?”
 Amethyst Lewis asked quietly and I didn’t meet her eyes.
 As if on cue, my stomach rumbled loudly.
 I ignored her last question and decided to continue with my rant – anything to distract her.

 “I’m so stressed out, all the time.
 I’ve got Dad to worry about, Mum is nagging me, and I’ve got so much school work to do.
 Everyone thinks I have to be perfect but I’m probably going to fail my NEWTs and then I won’t be able to get a job and Mum will hate me and Scorpius will pity me and the girls will stop talking to me again!”

 “You’re not a self-centred person, are you Rose?”
 Lewis crossed her legs and leaned forward after I finished my garbled rant.
 I raised an eyebrow.